 Three Trends Changing the Way We Work

 Today’s work environment is an evolving landscape.
 The convergence of emerging technologies, changing worker preferences, and a strong economy and tight job market make it harder for companies to find workers with the skills they need.
-In fact, 67% of large organizations report having difficulty finding talent for their workforce.
+Many large organizations—67%—report having difficulty finding talent for their workforce.

 This skills shortage gives many workers the upper hand—specifically independent professionals, a highly-educated and credentialed segment of the workforce.
-All the while, the growth of independent workers continues to rise, as it is predicted by that by 2023, 52% of the private workforce will have spent time as independent workers at some point in their work lives.
-Of this growing group, high earners are in particular demand to enterprises: 21% of full-time independents earn more than $100,000—up 74% from 2011.
+All the while, the growth of independent workers continues to rise, as it is predicted that by 2024, the total number of independent workers in America will rise to 47.2 million.
+Of this growing group, high earners are in particular demand to enterprises: about 20% of full-time independents earn more than $100,000.
 This group of in-demand professionals provide the skill sets, organizational agility, and knowledgeable expertise that organizations need to stay ahead.

 Work is increasingly being completed on a project-by-project basis, facilitated by independent professional talent who fulfill a set of objectives outlined by a contract.
 This shift in the way we work is replacing the traditional employer-employee relationship with a more diverse workforce ecosystem of independent talent and their clients.

-Today, nearly 42 million independents—contractors, consultants, freelancers, side-giggers and more—make up the independent workforce, which spans all demographics, age ranges, skills, and industries.
+Today, the more than 41 million independents—contractors, consultants, freelancers, side-giggers and more—make up the independent workforce, which spans all demographics, age ranges, skills, and industries.
 This shift allows enterprises to become more agile, because they can quickly deploy talented workers when and where they are needed.
 In fact, 64% of organizations say the external workforce is important in increasing organizational agility.

 However, enterprise initiatives around this portion of the workforce sits at the beginning of the adoption bell curve and there is still a long way to go.
 “Taking advantage of the emerging workforce ecosystem’s benefits brings a variety of new challenges, and our research shows that most companies are not fully ready,” writes Deloitte.
 Deloitte’s research finds that only 16% of organizations have an established set of policies and practices to manage a variety of worker types.
 In general, most non-traditional workers are managed tactically without consistent strategies in place.
 To stay ahead, organizations must incorporate this segment of the workforce into its overall talent strategy, and put programs in place to compliantly engage and manage independent talent.

-2. Technology is Changing the Way Work Gets Done
+2. The Way Work Gets Done is Changing Thanks to Technology

 Skilled talent can be an organization’s greatest asset in an increasingly fast-paced world of innovation, and access to top independent talent is already becoming the new basis of competition.
 Organizations that can easily attract, engage, and manage top talent and facilitate a smooth matchmaking process between organizational projects and workers will emerge as frontrunners.
 As enterprises seek better ways to compete for independent talent, technology is evolving to simplify sourcing, engagement, and management of this pool of workers—while disrupting the legacy supply chain that was built for temp labor.